SahelxCode/Git-Workshop/README.md

-The project is minimal but fully functional, perfect for demonstrating Git workflow skills and simple web interactivity.
+The project is minimal but fully functional.

----

 \## Characters

 | Number | Character |